puppetlabs/puppetlabs-pe_status_check/README.md

 ### Beginning with pe_status_check

 This module primarily provides indicators using facts, so installing the module and allowing plug-in sync to occur lets the module start functioning.
+Collection of the `agent_status_check` fact is disabled by default so as not to affect all puppet agents indiscriminately

 ## Usage